Fresh, Raw and Sweet Rose Preserve

 Roses make my heart sing, they truly do.
 From the scent through to the texture of the petals, they are an edible heaven to me.
 Eat them fresh OR this recipe is ridiculously easy and super good.
 It was given to me by my colleague Emma Gunn and you can't go wrong with it.
 Unless you don't like roses.

 In this post I share the recipe, explain when to pick roses (and why) which is the best rose to eat (and my favourite) and how to use this delicious rose preserve.
+This recipe is one of 101 in my Wild and Sweet cookbook.

 One comment on “Fresh, Raw and Sweet Rose Preserve”